 Col. Mashego (right), the Director Force preparation, South African Special Forces receives a book; The Mustard seed from Brig.
-Don Nabasa, Commander SFC Uganda at Makhado Air Force Base, South Africa.
+Don Nabasa, Commander SFC at Makhado Air Force Base, South Africa.
 PPU Photo.

 He said that the visit offered them an opportunity to carry out comparative analysis of how other countries conduct selection of their operators and with a view of initiating student exchange programmes in the near future.

 The CSFC , Brig.
 Nabasa, presenting Uganda’s Special Forces plaque to Brig.
 Maroma, the GOC South African Special Forces, at Uwaminifu Officers’ Club in Entebbe.
 PPU Photo

 He was accompanied to South Africa by the Director of Strategic Planning SFC, Col. Grant Mugabi and the Commandant of Special Forces Command Training School Kaweweta, Maj Paul Miki Lokut